2025 New Investigator Program Request for Proposals

 Technical Review: Partnership Program staff will review each full application to ensure that all requirements are met.
 Full applications that do not comply with the submission requirements will not move to the content review, and the applicant will be notified.

-Content Review: The Full Application Review Panel, which is advisory to the PERC and includes UW faculty and community representatives, will review the full applications.
+Content Review: The Full Application Review Panel, which is advisory to PERC and includes UW faculty and community representatives, will review the full applications.
 Each full application will be reviewed by two University of Wisconsin faculty reviewers and one community reviewer assigned based on the content and objectives of the proposal.
 Faculty reviewers typically are from SMPH basic and clinical science departments and other UW–Madison schools and colleges with expertise in biomedical research, health services research, health policy, community-based population health research and/or education.
-Community reviewers typically are from Wisconsin-based non-profit community organizations, 4K-12 schools or districts, health systems, or tribal, state or local government entities with expertise in community health, health policy and/or health care.
+Community reviewers typically are from Wisconsin-based non-profit community organizations, 4K–12 schools or districts, health systems, or tribal, state or local government entities with expertise in community health, health policy and/or health care.
 The reviewers will independently review assigned applications based on the full application review criteria.
 The ranking and written critiques of the full applications by the Review Panel will be provided to PERC.
-The PERC will select the finalists to present their proposals to the committee.
+PERC will select the finalists to present their proposals to the committee.

 Supplanting Review: Supplanting means to replace, to take the place of, or to supersede.
 The Wisconsin Partnership Program prohibits any funds from being awarded that will supplant funds or resources otherwise available to applicants from other sources for the proposed project.
+PERC’s award decisions are conditional on a review of non-supplanting by the Wisconsin Partnership Program Administrative Leadership Team.
+If a determination is made that supplanting has occurred or likely will occur, the SMPH Chief Financial Officer will be consulted, and the Administrative Leadership Team will take action in compliance with WPP’s non-supplanting policy.
+The WPP Administrative Leadership team and SMPH CFO have sole discretion over supplanting determinations.

 Applicants selected for awards by PERC are required to provide information for review by the Wisconsin Partnership Program: